Skip to content

 The British horseracing industry has built up an extensive portfolio of training options to support new entrants, further develop the skills of those already working in racing and assist those planning to make career changes.
 Racing’s employers rely on the recruitment and retention of a skilled workforce, and training and education are central to this, as are the safety, wellbeing and development of its people.

-For the Thoroughbred breeding industry, the National Stud runs an annual programme of training courses to prepare people for careers in this sector and support those already working on stud farms.
-This programme is complemented by the Thoroughbred Breeders’ Association (TBA) Education programme.
+For the Thoroughbred breeding industry, the National Stud runs a programme of training courses to prepare people for careers in this sector and support those already working on stud farms.
+This provision is complemented by the Thoroughbred Breeders’ Association (TBA) Education programme.

 British Racing School

 The British Racing School (BRS) is a state-of-the-art training centre on the outskirts of Newmarket, offering world class facilities and a hands-on learning experience to help kickstart successful careers in racing.
-HBLB supports two key activities based at the BRS; Core Training and the Jockey Coaching Programme.
-In the grant year 2024-25, HBLB awarded a grant of £1,203,680 towards these programmes.
+HBLB supports two key activities based at the BRS; Core Training and the Rider Development Pathway.
+In the grant period January - December 2026, HBLB awarded a grant of £1,609,990 towards these programmes.

 Core Training